pingooio/pingoo/docs/tls.md

 Pingoo currently doesn't support wildcard certificates when using ACME.

-Pingoo currently supports only the [tls-alpn-01](https://letsencrypt.org/docs/challenge-types/#tls-alpn-01) challenge.
-It means that one of your TLS listeners must mu publicly accessible on the port `443`.
+Pingoo currently only supports the [tls-alpn-01](https://letsencrypt.org/docs/challenge-types/#tls-alpn-01) challenge.
+It means that one of your TLS listeners must be publicly accessible on the port `443`.